// Stay in touch?

 A look at building microservices applications

-Microservices have become a popular choice for modern backend development.
-This approach breaks down a monolithic application into a collection of smaller, loosely coupled services, which can have several benefits from a development and operational standpoint.
+Microservices architecture structures an application as a collection of small, independent services that communicate over well-defined APIs.
+Each service owns its data, can be deployed independently, and is typically organized around a specific business capability.
+This approach breaks down a monolithic application into smaller, loosely coupled services, which can have several benefits from a development and operational standpoint.

 Understanding Microservices